MicrosoftDocs/defender-docs/defender-office-365/anti-phishing-policies-about.md

 - [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business)
 - [Microsoft Defender for Office 365 as an add-on](https://products.office.com/exchange/advance-threat-protection)

-> [!TIP]
-> As a companion to this article, we recommend using the [Microsoft Defender for Endpoint automated setup guide](https://go.microsoft.com/fwlink/?linkid=2268088) when signed in to the Microsoft 365 admin center.
-This guide will customize your experience based on your environment.
-To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup guide](https://go.microsoft.com/fwlink/?linkid=2268087).
 The high-level differences between anti-phishing policies in EOP and anti-phishing policies in Defender for Office 365 are described in the following table:

 |Feature|Anti-phishing policies<br>in EOP|Anti-phishing policies<br>in Defender for Office 365|